mbasagoitia/yale-library-project/README.md

 This project has two versions:

-- **Demo Build** – safe for public review, uses sample data, and contains no sensitive keys.
+- **Demo Build:** Safe for public review, uses sample data, and contains no sensitive keys.
-- **Internal Build** – configured with private environment variables and deployed only within the Yale School of Music.
+- **Internal Build:** Configured with private environment variables and deployed only within the Yale School of Music.

 The source code runs in demo mode by default.
 To protect library data, the internal version requires a protected configuration and is not publicly distributed.